gilbertw1/better-jumper/Readme.md

 (add-hook 'python-mode-hook #'turn-off-better-jumper-mode)
 ```

-Or b) enable one or both locally, where you need it:
+Or b) enable locally, where you need it:

 ```elisp
 (add-hook 'python-mode-hook #'turn-on-better-jumper-mode)